 And turns out, borrowers who use Credible to compare loan options before refinancing their student loan debt, and choose to reduce their interest rate, repayment term and total amount repaid can expect to save nearly $19,000 over the life of their new loan

 Comparing repayment terms and options

 When you refinance your loans, you often have the option of choosing a different repayment term.
 As you might have realized, the repayment term and options that you choose can make a big difference to the amount of total savings you can achieve.

 The standard repayment term on federal student loans is 10 years.
 When you refinance your federal loans with a private lender, you’ll find that most private lenders will offer a variety of repayment terms, ranging from five years to 20 years.

-Choosing a shorter term can maximize your total savings.
+Choosing a shorter term = maximize your total savings

 Alternative repayment plans to consider

-Federal loans offer a number of alternative repayment plans for borrowers who are struggling to make their monthly payments that aren’t always available through private lenders.
-These include income-driven repayment (IDR) plans such as Pay As You Earn (PAYE), Revised Pay As You Earn (REPAYE), and income-based repayment (IBR).
+Federal loans offer a number of alternative repayment plans for borrowers who are struggling to make their monthly payments, including income-driven repayment plans such as:

-Keep in mind that when you refinance your federal loans with a private lender, you will lose access to federal IDR plans and loan forgiveness.
-You might also lose access to other borrower benefits that come with federal loans, such as deferment or forbearance.
+Keep in mind that when you refinance your federal loans with a private lender, you will lose access to federal IDR plans and loan forgiveness, as well as to other borrower benefits such as deferment or forbearance.